 Each colony places Mayflower Families genealogy books in local libraries.
 These volumes are 5 generations of a Mayflower Family published by the National Society in Lynn, MA.
 These books are used when proving Mayflower lineage, a necessary step in joining the society.

-Members receive the Mayflower Quarterly published by the General Society of Mayflower Descendants in Plymouth, Massachusetts, and the twice yearly NC Mayflower newsletter, the Tar Heel Pilgrim, sponsored by the State Society.
+Members receive the Mayflower Quarterly published by the General Society of Mayflower Descendants in Plymouth, Massachusetts, and the twice yearly NC Mayflower newsletter, the Tar Heel Pilgrim, sponsored by the Member Society.

 A separate booklet of the Constitution and Bylaws is published periodically as changes dictate.